dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

 ```

-As a result, the buffer ``buf[len]``` declaration uses an extremely large size to allocate space on the stack, likely more than the entire computer's memory space.
+As a result, the buffer ``buf[len]``` declaration uses an extremely large size to allocate space on the stack, which could threaten the amount of space available on a given system.

 #### Memory Leak